UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 Notes:

-If the string contains a quotation or apostrophe, we can use double quotes or triple quotes to define the string.
+If the string contains quotation marks or apostrophes, we can use double quotes or triple single quotes, or triple double quotes to define the string.

 What about empty quotations?
-When we discussed `None` type and we didn’t yet know the monster’s name, why didn’t we just put empty quotations?
+When we discussed `None` type and we didn’t yet know the monster’s name, we could have also set it to an empty string, as shown here.
+The benefit of this approach is that we’re already setting the type of the object to string, rather than NoneType.

-That’s because the object is still recognized as a string.

-An empty string is similar to `NaN` values in that it has a type but no data.

 ---